benjaminnkem/hngx-person-api/README.md

 ### Updating a Person Data

-To update an existing person data record, make a PUT request to the following endpoint, replacing `:name` with the person's new name.
+To update an existing person data record, make a PUT request to the following endpoint, replacing `:name` with the person's **`CURRENT`** name.

 ```bash
 PUT /api/person/:name
 ```

-Set the `Content-Type` header to `application/json`, and include the new information (name only) in the request body in JSON format, like this:
+Include the new person information (name only) in the request body in JSON format, like the one below and also set the `Content-Type` header to `application/json`.

 ```json
 { "name": "Michael Jordan" }